Delhi High Court directs AAP leaders to take down social media posts accusing LG of corruption

 The High Court was hearing a defamation complaint filed by the Delhi lieutenant governor against the Aam Aadmi Party leaders.
 It passed the order on an interim application by Saxena, seeking directions to the politicians to take down all tweets, posts or videos of the allegations, reported Live Law.

 The legislators have accused the lieutenant governor of fraudulently exchanging banned currency notes worth Rs 1,400 crore when he was the chairperson of the Khadi and Village Industries Commission in 2016.
-The incident allegedly happened after Prime Minister Narendra Modi had devalued old currency notes in November 2016.
+The incident allegedly happened after Prime Minister Narendra Modi had demonetised old currency notes in November 2016.

 Following the allegations, Saxena had filed the defamation suit against the Aam Aadmi Party leaders.
 The court had reserved its verdict on September 22 and sought response from both the parties.